JeffreyYijiWang/gelsight-mini-browser-tool/README.md

 ![gelsight_thumb_loop.gif](images/gelsight_thumb_loop.gif)

 1. Plug in the GelSight Mini.
-2. Open the tool in the browser: `http://127.0.0.1:8002/gelsight_p5/`
+2. Open the software tool in the browser, either served locally (`http://127.0.0.1:8002/gelsight_p5/`) as described above, or on this page: [https://golanlevin.github.io/gelsight_p5/](https://golanlevin.github.io/gelsight_p5/). *Note: all captures made on that page remain local to your machine.*
-3. Choose the GelSight Mini from the camera menu.
+3. Choose the GelSight Mini from the Camera menu.
 4. Choose a capture resolution.
 The default is intended to balance quality and speed.
 5. Click `Enable Camera` and allow browser camera access if prompted.